 Cassandra and I also joined Ashwood Forest Morris in St Just during the evening too.
 A busy but fabulous weekend to end the month of July.

 It was on 26th June 2009, that I ventured into the streets of Penzance for my first Teazing performance under the tuition of Cassandra Latham Jones.
-I had previous experience of Morris dancing while performing at various folk festivals and mistakenly assumed that the role of Teazer could be something similar.
+I had previous experience of Morris dancing performing at various folk festivals and mistakenly assumed the role of Teazer could be something similar.

 I received a telephone phone call during November 2008 from an acquaintance asking if I would be interested in training for the role of a Teazer.
 She briefly explained what the role entailed and I decided to try as it was also an opportunity to become involved in a community event after recently moving to Cornwall.
 I had visited the home of this particular acquaintance and partner on a few occasions while they were in the process of creating one of the new Penglaz ‘Osses after the retirement of the original one.
 They were extremely excited about this project and I witnessed the gradual development of its creation.
-It was the first time I had seen a horse’s skull and heard information about the folk tradition in which they were used.
+It was the first time I had seen a horse’s skull and heard information about the folk tradition in which the skulls were utilised.
 Cassandra contacted me soon after she heard about my interest and invited me to attend the 2008 Montol festival near the winter solstice, to observe her performance with the new Penglaz.

 The acquaintance who was also the photographer for the event, suggested I wore a mask and dark clothing for the procession as the majority of people would be dressed in ‘mock formal’ attire.